 Women are gaining ground in the highest echelons of self-made wealth.
 In fact, 2017 was a record-breaking year for female self-made billionaires, with 56 women making the Forbes World Billionaires list.
 Historically, the world’s richest women were more likely to have inherited some or all of their wealth, according to a 2018 Wealth-X report.
 Now there are thousands of self-made female entrepreneurs who have achieved ultra high net worth status.

 For women reaching ever-higher corporate levels or who own their own companies, long-term financial success depends on understanding the fears and tendencies that could jeopardize that success.
-While circumstances vary for each person, our suggestions can serve to support positive financial outcomes for successful women.
+While circumstances vary for each person, our suggestions can

 Negotiate compensation and employment agreements.